List of Ridiculousness episodes (seasons 1–20): Season 12 (2018–19)

+The season premiered on October 19, 2018, with two episodes: Rob's Parents II and Chanel and Sterling LXXIII and concluded on February 13, 2019, with two episodes: Chanel and Sterling XCII and Chanel and Sterling XCIII.

 Season 13 (2019)

+The season premiered at February 17, 2019, with two episodes: Chanel and Sterling XCIV and Chanel and Sterling XCV.
+The season concluded on May 10, 2019, with two episodes with two professional wrestlers: T.J.
+Dillashaw and Paige VanZant.

 Season 14 (2019)

-The fourteenth season premiered on May 17, 2019 and ended on September 6, 2019.
+The fourteenth season premiered on MTV on May 17, 2019, with two episodes: Too Short and Chanel and Sterling CXII and concluded on September 6, 2019, with guest Yo Gotti.

+Notes: This is the first season to feature new episodes on every Friday, Saturday and Sunday nights.

+Also, co-host Chanel West Coast's natural hair color was also changed from blonde to brown after the first 13 seasons.

 Season 15 (2019)

-Note: The fifteenth season premiere on September 7, 2019 and ended on December 29, 2019 on MTV.
-This is the final season to air in the 2010s.
+The fifteenth season premiered on September 7, 2019, on MTV with Chanel and Sterling CXXXII and concluded on December 29, 2019, with guest Iman Shumpert.

+Note: This is the final season to air in the 2010s.

 Season 16 (2020)

-Note: The sixteenth season premiered on January 6, 2020 on MTV, and ended on March 11, 2020.
-This is the first season to feature new episodes airing on Mondays through Thursdays on MTV since Season 9.
+The sixteenth season premiered on MTV on January 6, 2020, with one episode: Chanel and Sterling CLII and concluded on March 11, 2020, with guest Joey Fatone.

+Notes: This marked the first season to feature new episodes airing on Mondays through Thursdays on MTV since Season 9.
+This also marked the first season to air in the 2020s.

 Season 17 (2020)

-Note: The season premiered on April 20, 2020 on MTV, just a week after the end of Season 16.
-The rest of the season continued airing on August 17, 2020 and ended on September 14, 2020.
+The season premiered on MTV on April 20, 2020 with guest Wyclef Jean, just in 2 weeks after the end of Season 16.
+The rest of the season continued airing on Monday August 17, 2020 with Chanel and Sterling CLXXXIII and concluded on Monday September 14, 2020, with Chanel and Sterling CCI.

 Season 18 (2020)

+The season premiered on MTV on September 15, 2020 with one episode: Chanel and Sterling CCII, and concluded on November 19, 2020 with one episode: Chanel and Sterling CCXXIX.

-Note: Starting in season 18, audience seating was limited and seating between Steelo and Chanel are spaced 6 feet apart and appearances by guest celebrities (with the exception of Wells Adams, Lauv and Lamorne Morris) scarce due to the COVID-19 pandemic.
+Notes: Starting in season 18 until season 42, audience seating was completely removed and seating between Steelo and Chanel are spaced 6 feet apart and appearances by guest celebrities (with the exception of Wells Adams, Lauv and Lamorne Morris) scarce due to the COVID-19 pandemic.
 Come the 500th episode, the area of the red sofa has been reconstructed with another red sofa added onto the current one.

 Season 19 (2020–21)

+The season premiered on November 30, 2020 with guest Madison Beer II, and concluded on January 28, 2021 with guest Logan Paul.